netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 ### Step 2: Deploy the Apache microservice application

-Deploy an `apache` application in your Kubernetes cluster.
+Perform the following to deploy an `apache` application in your Kubernetes cluster.

 1. Create a file named `apache-deployment.yaml` with the following configuration:

    ```yml

     apiVersion: apps/v1beta2
     kind: Deployment
     metadata: